 And the names of British firms – large and small – can be found everywhere you look.
 Bass Pale Ale is served in Hobgoblin pubs, Burberry coats are in the windows of the top department stores, Lush Cosmetics seem to have a presence in all the main train stations and many high streets.
 Then there are Cath Kidston and Vivienne Westwood, Pukka Tea and Chivas Regal, Manchester United and Lincolnshire Poacher cheese, Rolls Royce and GlaxoSmithKline.

-UK Trade & Investment Japan has more than 20 experienced market experts on hand to provide advice, guidance and services to UK companies looking to explore or expand into the Japanese market.
+The Department for Business and Trade Japan has more than 20 experienced market experts on hand to provide advice, guidance and services to UK companies looking to explore or expand into the Japanese market.
 Make direct contact with our trade advisers through our Free Market Assessment service on Export to Japan.
-We are based in the British Embassy Tokyo and British Consulate-General Osaka and work with our colleagues across the Embassy to ensure UK companies benefit from our information and contacts across business and decision-makers in the country.
+The team are based in the British Embassy Tokyo and British Consulate-General Osaka and work with colleagues across the Embassy to ensure UK companies benefit from our information and contacts across business and decision-makers in the country.

 JETRO is another useful organisation, particularly if you are thinking of investing in Japan.
 They offer free temporary office accommodation and a team of market experts who can advise you on the practicalities of setting up your permanent office here.
 For more information see their setting up a business in Japan page.